dcbaker/cython/docs/src/userguide/debugging.rst

     ...
     (gdb)

-When using the Cython debugger, it's preferable that you build and run your code with an interpreter that is compiled with debugging symbols (i.e. configured with ``--with-pydebug`` or compiled with the ``-g`` CFLAG).
+When using the Cython0 debugger, it's preferable that you build and run your code with an interpreter that is compiled with debugging symbols (i.e. configured with ``--with-pydebug`` or compiled with the ``-g`` CFLAG).
 If your Python is installed and managed by your package manager you probably need to install debug